-At the end of each fiscal quarter, financial institutions, large scale manufacturers and content delivery network providers need to account for every server that is currently in service, has been moved, replaced, is in need of replacement and at the base level, servers, and assets that have entered and exited the server room.
+At the end of each fiscal quarter, financial institutions, large scale manufacturers, and content delivery network providers need to account for every server that is currently in service, has been moved, replaced, needs replacement, and at the base level, servers and assets that have entered and exited the server room.

-An average data center contains in excess of 10,000 or more data servers.
-Organized in racks spread among hundreds of rows and containing up to 20 servers per rack, accountability for each server in every rack becomes a challenge not only to perform accurately but also in a timely manner.
-In addition (particularly in the financial sector), companies have a need to account for and destroy hard disk drives containing confidential information when they reach the end of their lives.
+An average data center contains over 10,000 or more data servers.
+Organized in racks spread among hundreds of rows and containing up to 20 servers per rack, accountability for each server in every rack becomes a challenge to perform accurately and on time.
+In addition (particularly in the financial sector), companies need to account for and destroy hard disk drives containing confidential information when they reach the end of their lives.

-The metallic rich nature of a data center (metal server racks and cases) poses a challenge to the physics of RFID.
-Metal has a tendency to interfere with an RF signal.
-The challenge at hand is to use an RFID tag that is not only rugged enough to survive the day-in/day-out shuffle of servers from one location to another but also to provide performance that is not hindered by the presence of metal.
-Additionally, physical size and form factor of RFID tags have limited use in applications such as servers and small IT assets due to the limited amount of tag real-estate on an already crowded sever faceplate and chassis.
+The metal-rich nature of a data center (metal server racks and cases) poses a challenge to the physics of RFID.
+Metal tends to interfere with an RF signal.
+The challenge at hand is to use an RFID tag that is rugged enough to survive the day-in/day-out shuffle of servers from one location to another and provide performance that is not hindered by the presence of metal.
+Additionally, the physical size and form factor of RFID tags have limited use in applications such as servers and small IT assets due to the limited amount of tag real-estate on an already crowded server faceplate and chassis.

-Customized to meet the standards of the data centers sector, Xerafy offers the Data Trak, a versatile tag in a 1.5” form-factor that fits nicely on a crowded server faceplate and chassis or can be attached as a hanging tag.
-The Data Trak features between and 5 and 11 feet (2 and 4 Meters) of read-range respectively on and off metal surfaces.
+Customized to meet the standards of the data centers sector, Xerafy offers the Data Trak II, a versatile on/off metal UHF RFID tag in a 1.5” form-factor that fits nicely on a crowded server faceplate and chassis or can be attached as a hanging tag.
+The Data Trak II features between 5 and 11 feet (2 and 4 Meters) of reading range on and off metal surfaces.

-For blade servers or assets where space to fit tags is limited, the Titanium Metal Skin, at 1.77 x 0.22 x 0.03”, can fit within a 2D barcode label.
+For blade servers or assets where space to fit tags is limited, the Xerafy Titanium Metal Skin UHF RFID label, at 1.77 x 0.22 x 0.03”, can fit within a 2D barcode label.

-In addition, Xerafy offers the iN series of tags that are designed to be embedded into server faceplates and overcome the immediate proximity of metal.
-The latter offers a completely transparent product offering at the OEM level versus retrofit external tag application.
+In addition, Xerafy offers RFID tagging solutions for source-tagging, i.e., embeddable into the IT asset (for instance, a server faceplate) and engineered to overcome the immediate proximity of metal.
+The latter offers a completely transparent product offering at the OEM level versus external tags for equipment retrofitting.